ionic-team/ionic-site/docs/v2/api/components/modal/Modal/index.md

-<p>The Modal is a content pane that can go over the user&#39;s main view temporarily.
+<p>The Modal is a content pane that can go over the user&#39;s current page.
-Usually used for making a choice or editing an item.</p>
+Usually used for making a choice or editing an item.
+A modal can be opened similar to how NavController#push works, where it is passed a Page component, along with optional Page params, and options for presenting the modal.</p>

 <h1 class="class export">Modal <span class="type">class</span></h1>
 <p class="module">exported from <a href='undefined'>ionic/ionic</a><br/>
-defined in <a href="https://github.com/driftyco/ionic2/tree/master/ionic/components/modal/modal.ts#L6-L63">ionic/components/modal/modal.ts (line 6)</a>
+defined in <a href="https://github.com/driftyco/ionic2/tree/master/ionic/components/modal/modal.ts#L6-L90">ionic/components/modal/modal.ts (line 6)</a>
 </p>
 ## Members

 <div id="open"></div>
 <h2>
-  <code>open(componentType, opts)</code>
+  <code>open(pageComponent, params, opts)</code>

 </h2>

-TODO
+Opens a new modal using the page component is was pass as the first argument.
+This is similar to how NavController's `push` method works.
+Currently you must have `<ion-overlay>` in the @App component's template for the modal to work correctly.
+(This is something that will be hopefully be removed in the near future.)